The hidden potential of rent roll analysis for property managers

 Forecasting for the Future

-Finally, analyzing rent rolls done over a few years can help you plan for the future, especially when you compare it to current market prices.
+Finally, analyzing rent rolls done over a few years can help you or your owners plan for the future, especially when you compare it to current market prices.
 By doing that, you can determine how much you can expect to make in the coming months, quarters, or year.
 You can also figure out where you can add revenue, particularly if your rents or fees are lower than market price.

-Examples of Rent Roll Analysis
+Examples of Rent Roll Analyses

 Here are a few examples to get you started.